 Before we get started could you please introduce yourself the way you like to be introduced

 I’m Jelian Sican an Ilongga.
 Basta Ilongga gwapa .
 Wehhh!
 I’m 28, and never married.
 I’m the youngest and the most adventurous of all when it comes to traveling.

-I was working in Dubai for 5 years but decided to join the cruise ship world.
-I am working on the said industry for 2 years na with Marella Discovery as a waitress.
+I worked in Dubai for 5 years but decided to join the cruise ship world.
+I worked with the said industry for 2 years na with Marella Discovery as a waitress.